anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 4. An optional record class (as unsigned integer), and lastly
 5. A record data entry (as byte string, domain name, or array for dedicated record data representation).

 If the first item of the resource record is a text string, it is the first label of a domain name (see {{sec:domain-names}}).
 If the name is elided, the name is derived from the question section of the message.
 For responses, the question section is either taken from the query (see {{sec:queries}}) or provided with the response see {{sec:responses}}.
 The query may be derived from the context of the transfer protocol.

 If the record type is elided, the record type from the question is assumed.
 If record class is elided, the record class from the question is assumed.
-When a record class is required, the record type MUST also be provided.
+When a record class is required to be expressed, the record type MUST also be provided.

-The byte format of the record data as a byte string follows the classic DNS wire format as specified in Section 3.3 {{-dns}} (or other specifications of the respective record type).
+The byte string format of the record data as a byte string follows the classic DNS format as specified in Section 3.3 {{-dns}} (or other specifications of the respective record type).
-Note that this format does not include the RDLENGTH field from {{-dns}} as this value is encoded in the length field of the CBOR byte string.
+Note that the CBOR format does not include the RDLENGTH field from the classic format as this value is encoded in the length field of the CBOR header of the byte string.

-If the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as as specified in {{sec:domain-names}}.
+If the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as domain name as specified in {{sec:domain-names}}.
-This can save 1 byte of data, because the byte representation of DNS names requires both an additional byte to define the length of the first name component as well as a zero byte at the end of the name.
+This can save 1 byte of data, as the zero byte at the end of the name is not necessary with the CBOR format.
-With CBOR on the other hand only 1 byte is required to define type and length of each text string representing a label up until a string length of 23 characters.
+Only 1 byte is required to define type and length of each text string representing a label up until a string length of 23 characters, amortizing to the same remaining length as in the name representation in the classic format.
+This way of representing the record data also means that name compression (see {{sec:name-compression}}) can also be used on it.

 Depending on the record type, the record data may also be expressed as an array.
 Some initial array types are specified below.
-Future specifications can extend the definition for rdata-array in {{fig:dns-standard-rr}}.
+Future specifications can extend the definition for `$rdata-array` in {{fig:dns-standard-rr}}.
-Any additional type in rdata-array MUST be an array.
 These extensions mainly serve to expose names to name compression (see {{sec:name-compression}}).
-There is an argument to be made for more structured formats of other record data representations (e.g. DNSKEY or RRSIG), but structuring such records as an array usually add more overhead than just transfering the byte representation.
+There is an argument to be made for CBOR-structured formats of other record data representations (e.g. DNSKEY or RRSIG), but structuring such records as an array usually adds more overhead than just transfering the byte representation.
-As such, structured record data that do not contain a name are always to be represented as a byte string.
+As such, structured record data that do not contain names are always to be represented as a byte string.

 ~~~ cddl
 rr = [